Zarina Zabrisky: Journalism

-Zabrisky directed and produced in 2025 a documentary about Kherson which "tells the story of a city torn—but undefeated—by Russian invasion, occupation, flood, and now, a new war crime: drones hunting civilians in what locals call a “human safari.”"
+Zabrisky directed and produced Kherson: Human Safari in 2025, a documentary about Kherson which "tells the story of a city torn—but undefeated—by Russian invasion, occupation, flood, and now, a new war crime: drones hunting civilians in what locals call a “human safari.”"

 Personal life

 Born in Leningrad, Zabrisky is of Jewish origin and has stated that she moved to the United States at an age "young enough to forget when it was, and old enough to keep my accent".
 She has previously held jobs as a kickboxing instructor, oilfield translator, travel co-ordinator and business liaison in Kazakhstan, street artist and masseuse.

 Zabrisky received a degree in English language and Literature at the Philological Faculty at St. Petersburg State University.
 This course allegedly contained training in propaganda and brainwashing techniques.